alirezaprogrammermaker/telegram_account_manager_bot/README.md

 # Telegram Account Manager Bot

-A secure Telegram bot for managing multiple Telegram accounts with session persistence and 2FA support.
+A secure and extensible Telegram bot for managing multiple Telegram accounts, built using [Telethon](https://docs.telethon.dev) – a powerful Python library for interacting with the Telegram API.
+This bot supports session persistence, Two-Factor Authentication (2FA), and automated interaction with multiple accounts, making it ideal for use cases such as account management, marketing automation, and bot-driven services.

 ## Features